Meir Dizengoff: Business ventures

 While studying chemical engineering at the University of Paris, Dizengoff met Edmond James de Rothschild, who sent him to Ottoman-ruled Palestine to establish a glass factory which would supply bottles for Rothschild's wineries.
-Dizengoff opened the factory in Tantura in 1892, but it proved unsuccessful due to impurities in the sand, and Dizengoff soon returned to Kishinev.
+Dizengoff opened the factory in Tantura in 1892, but it proved unsuccessful due to impurities in the sand.
+At this time Dizengoff's wife contracted malaria.
+Since she was pregnant, her doctors advised that she go to Paris.
+There she gave birth to a girl, but the baby soon died.
+The couple never had any additional children.
+After this tragedy and the failure of the bottle factory, Dizengoff soon returned to Kishinev.

-In 1905, spurred by his Zionist beliefs, Dizengoff returned to Palestine and settled in Jaffa.
-He established the Geulah company, which bought up land in Palestine from Arabs, and became involved in the import business, especially machinery and automobiles to replace the horse-drawn carriages that had served as the primary transportation from Jaffa port to Jerusalem and other towns.
-He also co-founded a boat company that bore his name, and served as the Belgian consul.
+In 1904, Dizengoff helped establish the Geulah company, which bought up land in Palestine from Arabs, and became involved in the import business, especially machinery and automobiles to replace the horse-drawn carriages that had served as the primary transportation from Jaffa port to Jerusalem and other towns.
+In 1905, Dizengoff returned to Palestine and settled in Jaffa.
+Dizengoff also co-founded a boat company that bore his name, and served as the Belgian consul.
 When Dizengoff learned that residents were organizing to build a new neighborhood, Tel Aviv, he formed a partnership with the Ahuzat Bayit company and bought land on the outskirts of Jaffa, which was parceled out to the early settlers by lot.

 Founding of Tel Aviv

-Dizengoff was one of the founders of the Ahuzat Bayit Company, organized to establish a modern Jewish quarter near the Arab city of Jaffa in 1909.
+After Akiva Aryeh Weiss founded the Ahuzat Bayit housing association in 1906, Dizengoff joined him to help to establish a modern Jewish quarter near the Arab city of Jaffa in 1909.

-On April 11, 1909, sixty-six families gathered on the sandy shoreline to divide up lots of what was to become Tel Aviv.
-Meir Dizengoff, the civic leader who would be the city's first mayor, participated in the lottery.
-The moment was captured on film by Abraham Suskind.
+On April 11, 1909, sixty-six families gathered on the sandy shoreline using sea shells in a lottery to divide up lots of what was renamed Tel Aviv in 1910.
+Dizengoff participated in the lottery, which was captured on film by Abraham Suskind.
 In the iconic image, members of the collective can be seen standing on sand dunes in the exact location where Rothschild Boulevard currently runs.
 According to legend, the man standing behind the group, on the slope of the sand dune, is a man who opposed the idea, allegedly telling the others that they are mad because there is no water at the location.